mkawnga/mkawnga/README.md

 # Hi, I'm Morenika!

-✿ Aspiring Software Engineer sharing about my journay and learnings in tech </br>
+✿ Aspiring Software Engineer sharing about my journey and learnings in Tech </br>
 ❤︎ Currently learning about Responsive Web Development and IU/UX </br>

 <!-- created with gprm -->